deciduously/hunt-the-wumpus/post.md

     messages: Vec::new(),
   };
   ret.messages.push(
     "You've entered a clammy, dark cave, armed with 5 arrows.
-You are very hungry.".to_string(), );
+You are very cold.".to_string(), );
   ret
 }